ENTP: Encoder-only Next Token Prediction: Task-Specific Analysis with

 In this work, we present theoretical and novel experimental results suggesting that, assuming compute is unlimited, decoder-only Transformers are not the ideal model for sequence modeling.
 We show that ENTP is more expressive without compromising generalization.
 Using \Cref{thm:dyen} and \ref{thm:eydn}, we find that the classes of functions encoder-only and decoder-only Transformers can exactly learn are different.
-We introduce the Triplet-Counting task and demonstrate, both theoretically (assuming Conjecture \ref{con:ts2}) and experimentally, that while encoders can perform this task easily, decoders cannot.
-We also find that encoders outperform decoders on a variety of auto-regressive tasks, including length generalization and in-context learning.
-However, the expressivity gained by removing the causal mask comes at the expense of efficiency.
+We introduce the $\operatorname{Count3}$ task and demonstrate, both theoretically and experimentally, that while ENTP can perform it easily, decoders cannot.
+We also find that encoders outperform decoders on various auto-regressive tasks, including length generalization and in-context learning.

-\paragraph{Future Work.} Several open avenues for further research remain in ENTP theory, such as proving \Cref{lem:conjl2} without relying on Conjecture \ref{con:ts2} (or providing a counterexample) and generalizing Triplet-Counting to a broader class of tasks where encoders perform well but decoders do not.
-Further investigation into length generalization across tasks beyond addition is valuable to confirm the findings of this paper.
-Another natural extension of our work would be to explore whether we can further enhance expressivity past ENTP.
-In a more practical direction, as both training and inference with ENTP are compute-intensive, future work may focus on reducing computational costs.
-For instance, could we first train a decoder and then efficiently convert it to ENTP?
-Is it possible to combine decoders with ENTP?
-More broadly, are there better methods for efficiently training ENTP models?